Chet Baker ‘You make me feel so young’

 The 2012 Transit of Venus

-I was in orbit around Earth and I could observe the 2012 transit of Venus.
-The planet Venus appeared as a small, dark disk moving across the face of the Sun, and the transit won’t be repeated until the year… 2117.
+I was in orbit around Earth when I witnessed the 2012 transit of Venus.
+The planet appeared as a small, dark disk gliding across the face of the Sun—a rare event that won’t happen again until the year 2117.

-The transit of Venus is an old story, as described on the NASA website:
+The story of the transit of Venus goes back centuries, as detailed on NASA website:

 Johannes Kepler, meanwhile, was shaking up the world with his meticulous use of astronomical data assembled by Tycho Brahe.
 He predicted that Venus would pass in front of the Sun on December 6, 1631, but unfortunately the transit was not visible from Europe at all.